 Dr Diane Purkiss

-Fellow in English
+Fellow and tutor in English

 I am an English faculty member, but I’m also a published historian.